fonnesbeck/Bios8366/software.md

 To use the environment, you may type:

-    source activate bios8366
+    conda activate bios8366

 ## Document Preparation Tools

 For preparing assignments and final projects, students may select from a variety of document preparation tools.
 Each of these facilitate scientific reporting by being able to embed code and typeset mathematical equations.

-* [IPython Notebook](http://ipython.org/notebook.html "The IPython Notebook &mdash; IPython") A web-based interactive computational environment where you can combine code execution, text, mathematics, plots and rich media into a single document (recommended format)
+* [Jupyter Notebook](http://jupyter.org) A web-based interactive computational environment where you can combine code execution, text, mathematics, plots and rich media into a single document (recommended format)
 * [LaTeX](http://www.latex-project.org) A scientific document preparation system.
 * [pweave](http://mpastell.com/pweave/ "About Pweave &mdash; Pweave - reports from data with Python") A tool for embedding Python code and output in LaTeX, analogous to Sweave.
 * [Pandoc](http://johnmacfarlane.net/pandoc/ "Pandoc - About pandoc") A tool for converting among markup formats.
-* [Multimarkdown](http://fletcherpenney.net/multimarkdown/ "MultiMarkdown") An enhanced version of Markdown.
 * [reStructuredText](http://docutils.sourceforge.net/rst.html "reStructuredText") An easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system

 ***The use of traditional word processing software, such as Microsoft Word or OpenOffice is not permitted in Bios 8366.***